 After training, Pippa moved to New York City where she created the role of The Thought Girl in the Off-Broadway musical, OPAL and briefly appeared on the daytime drama THE GUIDING LIGHT.
 Pippa toured the US with the 1st National Tour of David Henry Hwang's play M. BUTTERFLY and with Andrew Lloyd Webber's THE PHANTOM OF THE OPERA.

 In 2001 Pippa moved to the UK and after taking time out to raise a family returned to the stage in 2010 with the new musical LEGACY FALLS at the Charing Cross Theatre.
-Since then she has appeared in many stage, film and TV projects including most recently touring the UK with THE SOUND OF MUSIC as Frau Schmidt.
-She has appeared in the West End in STRANGERS ON A TRAIN at the Gielgud Theatre and in OTHER DESERT CITIES at the Old Vic as well as playing Carlotta in the UK premiere of Yeston and Kopit's PHANTOM.
-She is currently acting with BURIED CHILD at Trafalgar Studios as understudy Hallie.
+Since then she has appeared in many stage, film and TV projects including the UK Tour of THE SOUND OF MUSIC, in the West End with BURIED CHILD at Trafalgar Studios, STRANGERS ON A TRAIN at the Gielgud Theatre and OTHER DESERT CITIES at the Old Vic as well as playing Carlotta in the UK premiere of Yeston and Kopit's PHANTOM.

-In May 2017 Pippa goes to the BRIGHTON FRINGE FESTIVAL with a new one woman musical by Jack Lynch combining storytelling with jazz standards called YOU GIVE ME FEVER - THE PHAEDRA CABARET.
+In May 2017 Pippa will be touring to the BRIGHTON FRINGE FESTIVAL, GUILDFORD FRINGE, FARNHAM FLASH FESTIVAL and other venues with a new one woman musical by Jack Lynch combining storytelling with jazz standards called YOU GIVE ME FEVER - THE PHAEDRA CABARET.

 In 2014 Pippa created the one-woman show, JUST A HOUSEWIFE, a hilarious and heartfelt cabaret of comedy and musical gems that playfully explores the challenges of balancing career and family.
 West End Wilma wrote: "Winslow knows how to 'wow' her audience through natural ease with both comedy and song."
 5 stars.